 Berry Quinoa and Kale Salad.
 OMG!
-When I saw that salad dressing can be added to this already-amazing breakfast salad, I just about died.
-I love adding a little salad dressing to just about everything – especially over these berries.
-So good.
-So healthy.
-So easy to make.
+When I saw that salad dressing can actually be considered a breakfast item, I just about died.
+I love adding salad dressing to just about everything.
+Delicious.
+Healthy.
+Easy to make.
 I’m sold!
 (Courtesy of The Recipe Critic).

 Vegan & Gluten Free Peanut Butter and Banana Overnight Oats.
 When I decided to commit to eating a little healthy this year, images of tasteless bowls of oatmeal started popping up in my head and eating healthy started sounding like a bad venture to take on.
 But as I browsed Pinterest for some tasty ideas, I came upon this recipe by Domesticate Me and was pleasantly surprised when I tried it.
 So much so, that I had to share it with you.
 It tastes so good you’re gonna forget it’s vegan and gluten free.
 (Courtesy of Domesticate Me)